zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/omlpy/omlpy.md

 ### Prerequisites (Optional)

-This lab assumes you have completed the following lab:
+This lab assumes you have:
-* Login to Oracle Cloud/Sign Up for Free Tier <link to be provided>
+* An Oracle Machine Learning account
-* Lab 1: Oracle Machine Learning Notebooks
+* Completed Lab 1: Oracle Machine Learning Notebooks

 ## Task 1: Create a Database Table

 OML4Py transparently translates many standard Python functions into SQL.
 With OML4Py, you can create Python proxy objects that can be used to access, analyze, and manipulate data that resides in the database.
 In this step, the *iris* data set is used for illustrative purposes to load the data into a temporary database table.
-The temporary table is automatically deleted when theOML Notebook connection to the database ends unless you have saved its proxy object to a datastore before disconnecting.
+The temporary table is automatically deleted when the OML Notebook connection to the database ends unless you have saved its proxy object to a datastore before disconnecting.
-`oml` module and the Pandas library.
+To use OML4Py, you must first import the `oml` module and the Pandas library.
 Use the `oml.push` function to create a temporary table.
 1. Run the following scripts to import the `oml` package, the Pandas library, and set the display options:
 	```
 	<copy>